vineelko/patina/docs/src/integrate/patina_dxe_core_requirements.md

 > **Guidance:**
 > Platforms must ensure all memory allocations/frees take place before exit boot services callbacks.

+#### 3.2 All Code Must Support Native Address Width

+By default, the Patina DXE Core allocates memory top-down in the available memory space.
+Other DXE implementations such as EDK II allocate memory bottom-up.
+This means that all code storing memory addresses (including C and Rust code) must support storing that address in a variable as large as the native address width.

+For example, in a platform with free system memory > 4GB, EDK II may have never returned a buffer address greater than 4GB so `UINT32` variables were sufficient (though bad practice) for storing the address.
+Since Patina allocates memory top-down, addresses greater than 4GB will be returned if suitable memory is available in that range and code must be able to accommodate that.

+> **Guidance:**
+> All DXE code (including all C modules) must support storing native address width memory addresses.

+Note: The Patina DXE Readiness Tool does not perform this check.

 ### 4. Known Limitations

 This section details requirements Patina currently has due to limitations in implementation, but that support will be